hashbrowncipher/happycache/README.rst

 software operating against an empty or almost empty page cache, hampering performance until the cache can fill.

-happycache is a utility designed to make it easy to quicky re-fill a page cache using the pages that were present previously.
+happycache is a utility to quicky re-fill ths OS page cache using the pages that were present previously.
 A happy cache makes for a happy database!

 Command-line usage
 ------------------